 Being vulnerable to the various seasons of life is scary but flexibility leaves more room for change in contrast to inflexibility and solidity.
 After all, a flexible branch and plant can weather the storm where solid trees get uprooted.

 What can we do?
-Pema’s advise is golden in these difficult moments of life where she says that we need to allow, and to have room for sadness and for joy to happen without selectively shutting one or the other.
+Pema’s advice is golden in these difficult moments of life where she says that we need to allow, and to have room for sadness and for joy to happen without selectively shutting one or the other.

-Instead of struggling against everything, non-grasping and detachment and allowing are more gentle and kind approaches.
+Instead of struggling against everything, non-grasping, and detachment and allowing are more gentle and kind approaches.

 Leading researcher on shame and vulnerability, Brené Brown echoes the same sentiment and says it well: